 The Government Actuary, using normal actuarial principles, conducts a formal actuarial review of the TPS in accordance with the Public Service Pensions (Valuations and Employer Cost Cap) Directions 2014 published by HM Treasury every 4 years.
-The aim of the review is to specify the level of future contributions.
+The aim of the review is to ensure scheme costs are recognised and managed appropriately and the review specifies the level of future contributions.

 Actuarial scheme valuations are dependent on assumptions about the value of future costs, design of benefits and many other factors.
 The latest actuarial valuation of the TPS was carried out as at 31 March 2020.
-The valuation report was published by the Department for Education on 30 October 2023.
-The key elements of the valuation and subsequent consultation are:
+The valuation report was published by the Department for Education on 27 October 2023, with the SCAPE rate, set by HMT, applying a notional investment return based on 1.7% above the rate of CPI.
+The key elements of the valuation outcome are:

-- employer contribution rates set at 28.68% of pensionable pay (including a 0.08% administration levy) - total scheme liabilities (pensions currently in payment and the estimated cost of future benefits) for service to the effective date of £262,000 million and notional assets (estimated future contributions together with the notional investments held at the valuation date) of £222,200 million, giving a notional past service deficit of £39,800 million - the SCAPE discount rate, set by HMT, is used to determine the notional investment return.
-The current SCAPE rate is 1.7% above the rate of CPI, and is based on the Office for Budget Responsibility's forecast for long-term GDP growth.
+- employer contribution rates set at 28.68% of pensionable pay (including a 0.08% administration levy) - total scheme liabilities (pensions currently in payment and the estimated cost of future benefits) for service to the effective date of £262,000 million and notional assets (estimated future contributions together with the notional investments held at the valuation date) of £222,200 million, giving a notional past service deficit of £39,800 million

-The revised employer contribution rate, arising from the 2020 valuation, is due to be implemented from 1 April 2024.
+The revised employer contribution rate, arising from the 2020 valuation, has been implemented from 1 April 2024.
 The next valuation result is due to be implemented from 1 April 2027.

-The employer's pension costs paid to TPS in the year amounted to £2,393,000 (2022 - £2,091,000).
+The employer's pension costs paid to TPS in the year amounted to £2,878,000 (2023 - £2,393,000).